laserpants/trombone/docs/middleware.rst

 Static File Serving
 -------------------

 Trombone can also act as a simple file server.
 Files located under the ``public/`` directory or any of its subdirectories are HTTP accessible.
-E.g.,

 ::